 Difference Between Money Market vs Capital Market

-Capital Markets are financial markets for the buying and selling of long-term debt or equity-backed securities.
-The primary role of the capital market is to raise long-term funds for governments, banks, and corporations while providing a platform for the trading of securities.
-Money Market is a market for short-term financial assets that can be turned over quickly at a low cost.
-A short-term financial asset in this context may be construed as any financial asset which can be quickly converted into money with minimum transaction cost within a period of one year.
+Capital Markets are financial markets for the buying and selling long-term debt or equity-backed securities.
+The primary role of the capital market is to raise long-term funds for governments, banks, and corporations while providing a platform for trading securities.
+A Market Market is where short-term financial assets that can be turned over quickly at a low cost are traded.
+In this context, we may construe a short-term financial asset as any financial asset that can be rapidly converted into money within one year with minimum transaction cost.

 Capital Market

-Securities that are traded in Capital Market include stocks, bonds, debentures, etc. The maturity period of securities in the Capital Market is more than one year or irredeemable (i.e. without maturity).
+Securities traded in the Capital Market include stocks, bonds, debentures, etc. The maturity period of securities in the Capital Market is more than one year or irredeemable (i.e., without maturity).

-- Primary Market: The primary market is the one in which newly issued securities are subscribed by the public.
-It is also called as IPO Market.
-Primary Market also includes the issue of further capital by companies whose shares are already listed on stock exchanges.
-There are different types of intermediaries that operate in this market in order to assist in completing transactions.
-Some of the critical intermediaries are Merchant Bankers, Brokers, Debenture Trustee, Bankers, Portfolio Managers, Registrar to Issue, Share Transfer Agents, etc. All of these intermediaries are regulated by SEBI.
+- Primary Market: The Primary Market, or the IPO Market, is where the public subscribes to newly issued securities.
+It also encompasses the issuance of additional capital by companies whose shares are already listed on stock exchanges.
+Different types of intermediaries operate in this market to assist in completing transactions.
+Some of the critical intermediaries are Merchant Bankers, Brokers, Debenture trustees, Bankers, Portfolio Managers, Registrar to Issue, Share Transfer Agents, etc. SEBI regulates all of these intermediaries.

 - Secondary Market: A market where already-issued securities are traded among investors.
-In this market, an investor purchases a security from another investor rather than the issuer, subsequent to the original issuance in the primary market.
+In this market, an investor purchases a security from another investor rather than the issuer after the original issuance in the primary market.

 Money Market

-Trade Credit, Commercial Paper, Certificate of Deposit, Treasury Bills are some examples of short-term debt instruments.
-Money Market securities are very liquid in nature, and hence, their redemption period is restricted to one year.
-Although the return of investment in money market securities is low compared to Capital Market securities, they are comparatively safer than Capital Market securities.
-Trading in Money Market takes place off the exchange, i.e. Over The Counter (OTC) between two parties.
+Trade Credit, Commercial Paper, Certificates of Deposit, and Treasury Bills are some examples of short-term debt instruments.
+Money Market securities are very liquid; their redemption period is restricted to one year.
+Although the return on investment in Capital Market securities is higher than in Money Market securities, Money Market securities are comparatively safer than Capital Market securities.
+Trading in the Money Market occurs off the exchange, i.e., Over-the-counter (OTC) between two parties.

 - Organized Segment: Organised Money Market is subject to tight control by the Reserve Bank of India.
 They function under fairly rigid and complex rules.
-Some of the participants of organized money markets are Banks, NBC’s, and Co-operative Societies, etc.
+Some participants in organized money markets are Banks, NBCs, Co-operative Societies, etc.

-- Unorganized Segment: Unorganised Segment is primarily used by borrowers who are not able to get credit from the organized money market.
-The unorganized Money Market has comparatively flexible terms, informal procedures, and higher interest rates for borrowers, etc. Some of the participants of the unorganized money market are Money Lenders, Nidhi Company, Chit Fund Company, etc.
+- Unorganized Segment: Unorganised Segment is primarily used by borrowers who need help getting credit from the organized money market.
+The unorganized Money Market has comparatively flexible terms, informal procedures, higher interest rates for borrowers, etc. Some unorganized money market participants are Money Lenders, Nidhi Company, Chit Fund Company, etc.

 Money Market vs Capital Market Infographics